 You have to think of exactly what you want to do with the blog design, type of content, and how to engage readers, among other things.

-To kick-start your thought process, we’ve put together 21 successful blog examples that won’t just inspire but will also help you monetize your blog.
+So, to kick-start your thought process, we’ve put together 21 successful blog examples that won’t just inspire but will also help you monetize your own blog.

-We’re going to break down the different approaches each of the blogs use, identify the key features that make their design effective, and give you plenty of actionable tips that you can apply on your own blog.
+We’re going to break down the different approaches each of the best blog examples use, identify the key features that make their design effective, and give you plenty of actionable tips that you can apply on your own blog.

 Humans of New York (HONY) is one of those photography and travel blogs that blew up thanks to Facebook.

 Chronicling the daily lives of normal people, this blog takes user experience very seriously and it is one of the best photography blog examples out there.

 The moment the visitor lands on the home page of HONY, they can choose from three main categories of the blog: stories, countries, or series.

-It’s simple but effective, it’s something that many blogs do and it brings the user directly to the content they are interested in the most.
+It’s simple but effective, it’s something that many blogs do and it brings the user directly to the content they are most interested in.

 This way the user can get familiar with the site in a more streamlined way.
 Consider creating a few main categories or curated lists to give your blog structure and simplify the user experience.